 Appearance

-Manatees have a large and robust body that is supported by a series of vertebrae, allowing them to maneuver through the water gracefully.
+They have a large and robust body that is supported by a series of vertebrae, allowing them to maneuver through the water gracefully.
 Their rounded snout, also called a rostrum, extends from their face and is used for grazing on aquatic plants.
 It is also essential when it comes to communication and social engagement.

 One of their distinctive features is their paddle-shaped tail, which they use to propel themselves through the water with gentle and slow movements.
 Their front flippers are primarily used for steering, navigating, and propelling themselves through the water.
-Additionally, manatees use their flippers to interact with their environment, such as directing vegetation while eating, and for social behaviors like communicating with other manatees.
+Additionally, they use their flippers to interact with their environment, such as directing vegetation while eating, and for social behaviors like communicating with other manatees.

 Diet

-Manatees are herbivores that consume different types of saltwater and freshwater plants, including shoal grass, widgeon grass, sea clover, Manatee grass, turtle grass, and marine algae.
+Manatees are herbivores that consume different types of saltwater and freshwater plants, including shoal grass, widgeon grass, sea clover, turtle grass, and marine algae.
 Examples of some of the plants they consume include floating hyacinth, pickerelweed, alligator weed, water lettuce, and mangrove leaves.

 Reproduction